 Higher purpose drives the development of strong brands.
 In this context, a great example is IKEA and its vision: To create a better everyday life for the many people.
 Finally, a strong brand is also a leader-activist, driven by a fundamental concern for the immediate and biggest issues faced by society.
 Such a brand not talks the talk, but also walks the walk – just like Patagonia.

 What else can we learn from these brands?

 I believe that those brands that make bold decisions will reap the rewards.
 Strong brands are therefore not only existing conscious brands but also brands that decisively make strategically difficult decisions.
 Those brands that define bold strategies and at the same time are authentic and determined in achieving their goals, without forgetting consistency, will win.
-We should remember that brand communication should always be consistent – this is what Admind helps with as a branding agency, responsible for communication execution and ongoing support in brand management.
+We should remember that brand communication should always be consistent – this is what Admind helps with as a branding agency, responsible for communication execution and ongoing support in brand governance.

 What mistakes are most often made when building brand identites?